 IMPROVE the moment:

 This acronym stands for Imagery, Meaning, Prayer, Relaxation, One thing at a time, Vacation, and Encouragement.
-You can read more out this tool here.
+You can read more out this tool the IMPROVE the Moment technique.
 Techniques like visualizing a peaceful scene or taking a brief mental break can help improve your mental state during distress.

 TIPP skills from DBT: